 - The name of the administrator tasked with the winding-up of the company in case of an insolvency

 - Notice of dissolution of the company

 The German-Irish Chamber can obtain credit reports for you.
 They can be obtained from all corporate entreprises (ltd or plc) with an office in Ireland.
 Credit reports are in English and contain a summary and evaluation of the official credit information of the company.
 The following details are also included:

 - Benchmark of company results with branch average

 - Bank details

-Should an employer wish to employ a Non-EU citizen in Ireland, he/she must firstly show proof of search for potential employees from EU member state countries.
-If this search is unsuccessful, the position may be offered to a non EU citizen.
+Should an employer wish to employ a Non-EU citizen in Ireland, they must first show proof of search for potential employees from EU member state countries.
+If this search is unsuccessful, the position may be offered to a Non-EU citizen.